mrshll/mmx/data/Writing/How We Work Remotely in 2020.md

 - Each product team should have their own *product label*.
 A label is a tag that can be added to issues.
 It’s very helpful to have one per-product so that product teammates can quickly filter down to the necessary issues relevant to their work on a given week.
 - GitLab *issues* are tracked in several *columns*.

-*A note about backlog issues*: We use the {#1-3-6, 1-3-6 document} as our way to track work that is longer term (six months in startup land is like 3 years in big company land).
-We try to keep GitLab issues _very fresh_, meaning issues that fall outside of the “this month” in the 1-3-6 document should likely {https://codeburst.io/life-without-bug-tracking-925668ed6842, not exist} in GitLab.
+*A note about backlog issues*: We use the [1-3-6 document](#1-3-6) as our way to track work that is longer term (six months in startup land is like 3 years in big company land).
+We try to keep GitLab issues _very fresh_, meaning issues that fall outside of the “this month” in the 1-3-6 document should likely [not exist](https://codeburst.io/life-without-bug-tracking-925668ed6842) in GitLab.

 ### 15Five